 The kitchen, dining area, and living room with a pool table, easy chairs, and a big screen TV were all housed in the Dining Hall building.
 Tables and benches for eating are in a room behind the kitchen that I didn’t take a picture of.

 Saturday morning we were off again after breakfast, this time to rescue a big rock for Janice Johnson from Tucson, Arizona, who wanted the rock and the button cactus, Epithelantha micromeris, growing in it.
 She had found it two years ago, and mapped its location with the intent to come back, find again and take it home with her.
-So Marie Garsjo and I followed Marshall and Barbara McCloy, Janice and her daughter Nedra Williams, and friend Liz Wise to this fabled rock.
+So Marie Garsjo and I followed Marshall and Barbara McCloy, Janice Johnson and her mom Nedra Williams, and friend Liz Wise to this fabled rock.
 And sure enough, there it was, just where Janice left it two years before.

 Photo courtesy of Marie Garsjo